Becoming a Travel Agent in Arizona

 Basic Business Setup

 Register your business with the Arizona Corporation Commission and obtain a general business license depending on your location.
 Most home-based travel agents operate as sole proprietorships or LLCs.
+Keep in mind you’re not required to setup an LLC as a travel agent, a lot of people do it for tax reasons.

 Travel Insurance Considerations